 All true – if you only keep the writer’s needs in mind.
 But what about the main reason you’re writing in the first place?
-It’s the reader who is the most important protagonist in any text – a fact that, quite surprisingly, many writers tend to forget.
+It’s the reader who is the most important protagonist in any text.
+That’s a fact that, quite surprisingly, many writers tend to forget.

 Writers of content differ quite strikingly from those of a more literary nature.
-Unlike novelists, poets and other such creative authors, their texts are not created purely for the purpose of entertainment (although this is often a useful by-product!)
+Unlike novelists, poets and other such creative authors, their texts are not created purely for the purpose of entertainment (although this is often a useful by-product!).
 Rather, content writers are usually asked to reach out to a specific audience and come up with engaging and persuasive texts that will prompt their readers into action.
-So, while good writing skills are definitely considered an asset, a knowledge of marketing will often come in very useful, too.
-A savvy content writer will bend over backwards to ensure that their text is effective; this is why playing upon their readers’ emotions could make all the difference.
+So, while good writing skills are definitely considered an asset, knowledge of marketing will often come in very useful, too.
+A savvy content writer will bend over backwards to ensure that their text is effective.
+This is why playing upon their readers’ emotions could make all the difference.

 Writing emotive content may prove difficult – think if you’re writing igaming content, for example – but we’ve come up with eight useful ways you can weave emotions into your texts with the purpose of moving your reader and creating irresistible call-to-actions.